Ian "H" Watkins: Television

 In June 2006, Watkins appeared in a special week of episodes of the BBC Radio Drama Silver Street on the BBC Asian Network.
 He played the character of former soldier Dave in episodes set in the Welsh countryside.
 In November 2006, Watkins featured on the BBC Children in Need Celebrity Scissorhands show, where Michelle cut his hair.
 Watkins was the ninth housemate to enter the Celebrity Big Brother house on 3 January 2007.
 He finished in fourth place.
 In April 2007, Watkins starred as the hidden celebrity in an episode of the CBBC series Hider in the House.
 On 11 March 2008, Watkins presented a documentary about growing up gay in Wales, shown on BBC Wales.
-Whilst filming for this, Watkins interviewed Christian Voice leader Stephen Green.
-During the interview Green compared him to Jeffrey Dahmer.
+While filming for this, Watkins interviewed Christian Voice leader Stephen Green.
+During the interview, Green compared him to Jeffrey Dahmer.

 In December 2008, Watkins was a contestant in Bargain Hunt Famous Finds and partnered with Connie Fisher.
 Watkins appeared on Skins, episode 2 of series 4.
 He also appeared in the Living TV series Party Wars in 2010.
-In February 2013, Watkins was a contestant in the celebrity special of the ITV quiz show The Chase along with three other celebrities.
+In February 2013, along with three other celebrities, Watkins was a contestant in the celebrity special of the ITV quiz show The Chase.
 In 2014, he appeared as one of the celebrities challenged to learn Welsh in a week on the S4C series Cariad@Iaith.

+In 2019, he played a fictional version of himself in the comedy murder mystery Dial M for Middlesbrough.

 In 2020, Watkins competed in the twelfth series of the ITV series Dancing on Ice.
 He was the first celebrity in the history of the series to compete within a same sex couple, with professional partner Matt Evers.

+In 2024, comedian and television presenter Joe Lycett created a fake news story about Watkins being due to be honoured with an 8-foot statue in Cowbridge, as part of his Channel 4 variety show Late Night Lycett.

 Steps reunion

 In 2009, Lee Latchford-Evans hinted that a future reunion was possible, but that "it isn't the right time right now".
 In 2011, it was announced that Steps would be reuniting for a four-part Sky Living documentary, depicting their split and the intermittent years.
 The band would also release their Ultimate Collection, as well as potential new material.

-In an interview with Digital Spy on 20 September 2011, Steps said that they believe there may still be a gap in the market for their brand of "happy pop".
-Scott-Lee said: "Times have changed, but we are in a recession and Steps' music was very light-hearted and fun, so there could be a place for that in today's society ...
+In an interview with Digital Spy on 20 September 2011, Steps said that they believed there might still be a gap in the market for their brand of "happy pop".
+Lisa Scott-Lee said: "Times have changed, but we are in a recession and Steps' music was very light-hearted and fun, so there could be a place for that in today's society ...
 What else is interesting is that there aren't any boy/girl pop groups out there at the moment".

+Local politics

+In May 2023, Watkins was elected as an Independent town councillor in Cowbridge with Llanblethian Town Council.